russellfunk/phd_toolbox/mysql/README.md

 * On average, how many __claims__ do issued patents make by year? (hard)
   * Is there any __trend__ in this average?

-## Bonus notes---Loading data into MySQL
+## More on loading data into MySQL

 * Loading data into MySQL can be a pain because (as you can see from the code above) you need to declare the data types for each field in advance
 * Getting the data types right is important to ensure data integrity; MySQL will also complain relentlessly (for good reason) if you try to import data (e.g., string) into a column defined by an incompatible data type (e.g., double)